Censored Stable Subordinators and Fractional Derivatives: Preliminary notation and definitions

 \item The Laplace transform of the censored fractional derivative can be written as

-which differs from $\lambda^\beta(\mathcal L[u](\lambda)-\lambda^{-1} u(0))$, the Laplace transform of the Caputo derivative \cite[Chapter 2.4]{Meerschaert2012}.
-One can notice that even in Laplace space it is unclear if initial conditions can be imposed for the problem $D^\beta_x u= g$. \end{enumerate} \end{remark}
+which differs from $k^\beta\big(\mathcal L[u](k)-k^{-1} u(0)\big)$, the Laplace transform of the Caputo derivative \cite[Chapter 2.4]{Meerschaert2012}.
+One can notice that even in Laplace space, it is unclear if the initial conditions can be imposed on the problem $\DCs\beta u= g$.